 SMSF investment restrictions

 Although as a trustee you have control over the investments of your SMSF, certain restrictions are imposed by legislation, particularly in connection with transactions involving members and related parties.
+You should be aware of these restrictions as you prepare, and implement, on an ongoing basis, an SMSF investment strategy.

 Arm’s length investments and market value